Home

 3. Now, the multimeter is set for continuity test.
 First, we connect the positive pole of the multimeter (ammeter in this case) to the red wire (positive terminals) from the connection outlet, and the negative pole of the multimeter is connected to the black wire or the connection outlet (negative terminal).
 For wall sockets, the negative terminals are usually located in the right-hand side.

-4. If there is a deflection to the right of the multimeter then nothing is wrong with the power outlet.
-On the other hand, no deflection at all shows that the fan is faulty.
-Replace the fan before you use the computer again.
 5. Next, it is time to test the motherboard to see if it is causing the problem.
 Motherboards usually have more than one wire that connect it to the power supply.
 Disconnect the system from the power outlet.
 AT power supplies usually have P8 and P9 connectors.
 Make sure you tag them so you won't make the mistake of placing them back in the reverse.
 This could damage your system, so be careful.

 6. Conduct continuity test.